shapkarin/shapkarin/README.md

-### Hi there 👋
+### Hello everyone 👋

 I like to code.
-And realy believe that Open Source change the world.
+Mostly I use JavaScript but also explore some new or just interesting in computer science.
+I think that I’m kind person.
+I really like Open Source and believe that it changing the world we live in.
+Also I like the idea to make art with code.